AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/aem-runtime.md

 ## Extract the Quickstart Jar from the AEM SDK zip

 1. Unzip the downloaded `aem-sdk-XXX.zip` file
-1. Ensure your Experience Manager developer __license.properties__ file is available

-Note the same Quickstart Jar and license.properties files are used to start _both_ AEM Author and Publish Services.

 ## Set up local AEM Author service{#set-up-local-aem-author-service}